ibm-cloud-docs/containers/cs_secure.md

 {: important}

 **How can I control pod access to other resources in the cluster?** </br>
 By default, any pod has access to any other pod in the cluster.
 Additionally, any pod has access to any services that are exposed by the pod network, such as a metrics service, the cluster DNS, the API server, or any services that you manually create in your cluster.
 [Kubernetes network policies](/docs/containers?topic=containers-network_policies#isolate_services) protect pods from internal network traffic.
-For example, if a pod does not require access to a specific service and you want to ensure that the pod cannot access that service, you can create a Kubernetes network policy to block egress from the pod to the specified service.
+For example, if most or all pods do not require access to specific pods or services, and you want to ensure that pods by default cannot access those pods or services, you can create a Kubernetes network policy to block ingress those pods or services.
 Kubernetes network policies can also help you enforce workload isolation between namespaces by controlling how pods and services in different namespaces can communicate.

 **How can I control pod permissions?** </br>
 By default, every cluster enables the [Kubernetes pod security policy admission controller](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) that you can use to define what requirements a pod must meet to get deployed in a namespace.
 With pod security policies, you can control the usage of privileged containers, root namespaces, host networking and ports, volume types, host file systems, and Linux permissions such as read-only or group IDs.
 For more information, see [Configuring pod security policies](/docs/containers?topic=containers-psp).